Thank you for reading our post, please rate this article at the end.

 Boat Registration Fees

-Like the registration process, the registration fee is also based on the state you live in.
-The registration fee depends upon the boat size.
+Like the registration process, the fee is also based on your state.
+The registration fee depends on the boat size.
 It starts at $5 and goes up to $190.
 Other costs related to titling and copies can take your total cost up to nearly $200.

-However, the direct cost of registration depends upon your boat size.
+However, the direct cost of registration depends on your boat’s size.
 The rest of the charges are relatively minimal.
-In some states, you may also need to pay the taxes, which depends on your boat’s price.
+In some states, you may also need to pay taxes, which depend on your boat’s price.

 Boat Registration Form